Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 ## Arriving early & Being patient (12-1)
 1. In what kinds of situations should people always arrive early?
-It is crucial in situations **where punctuality is highly valued**, such as Job interviews, important meetings, and academic examinations, these are some examples where being early **demonstrates professionalism, respect, and preparedness.** Additionally, for public events or appointments with **limited seating or availability**, arriving early **ensures securing a spot or service without unnecessary stress**.
+> It is crucial in situations **where punctuality is highly valued**, such as Job interviews, important meetings, and academic examinations, these are some examples where being early **demonstrates professionalism, respect, and preparedness.** Additionally, for public events or appointments with **limited seating or availability**, arriving early **ensures securing a spot or service without unnecessary stress**.

+2. How important it is to arrive early in your country?
+> Arriving early **holds varying degrees of importance across different regions** in my country. **In major cities**, punctuality is highly valued, particularly **in professional settings**.
+However, in my hometown, a small inland city, the pace is more relaxed, and people **tend to be a bit more laid-back about timing**.
+For instance, if you plan to **meet for lunch** at 12 o'clock, **it's often wise to suggest 11 o'clock initially**, as people might arrive a little later. **Nevertheless, punctual individuals are always appreciated regardless of the location.**

+3. How can modern technology help people to arrive early?